| South America | ATLAS of Plucked Instruments |

 and cinco

-Besides the cuatro and bandola there is another type of guitar, with different numbers of strings - the first number (in Spanish name) gives the total number of strings, and the second number gives the number of courses : cinco cuatro / cinco / seis cinco /seis / cinco y medio These instruments are all made like a normal guitar, with
+Besides the cuatro and bandola Venezuela has another type of small guitar, with different numbers of strings - the first number (in Spanish name) gives the total number of strings, and the second number gives the number of courses : cinco cuatro / cinco / seis cinco /seis / cinco y medio.
+They are all of the type "monterol", with a

-a flat back.
-However the back and the front sticks a few mm over the side.
+the back and the front sticks a few mm over the side.
+The neck has a

-frets.
-The arrangement and number of strings gives the instrument
+fingerboard, slightly higher than the front, with metal frets.
+The arrangement and number of strings gives the instrument its name :

-its name: These instruments are popular in the area of Llana, but I am told that the "y medio" type is now rather out of fashion (see under).
+These instruments are popular in the area of Llana, but I am told that the "y medio" type is now rather out of fashion (see under).
 For lots of information about Venezuelan cuatros and family see Cuatro (in Spanish).
 The example instrument is a seis cinco

 : the 4th course is double (in octaves). |

-| top | ||||||||||
+top | ||||||||||||||||||||||||||

 |

 cinco y medio A cinco y medio is a slightly smaller type of guitar with a different number of strings : a cinco with five nylon strings, plus a short one ("medio" = half) from the heel of the neck.
 The instrument itself is made like the cinco and the seis (see above), with the bridge over the full width of the body.
 The difference in these folk instruments is principaly the size; the instruments are : the sexto (six string) biggest (not on Pacoweb pages); the cinco (smaller than sexto); the medio cinco (smaller than cinco) and the cuatros.
 This kind of instrument is rarely played anymore, and mainly only in a little region of Lara State, called El Tocuyo.
-And not even all the time, but mainly during the "Tamunangue", folkloristic music for a traditional religious celebration (see Venaventours).
+And not even all the time, but mainly during the "Tamunangue", folkloristic music for a traditional religious celebration.
 The cinco y medio and cuatro y medio are not essential for Tamunangue.
 There are 2 sizes for the cinco y medio and cuatro y medio : the Sanare ("little town") style (in Pacoweb pages) and the El Tocuyo style.
 The Sanare style has no double strings and the normal tuning is like an extended cuatro : 5 strings+half.
 The El Tocuyo cinco y medio has also 5 strings, but with only 4 courses; the lowest is an octaved pair (it is called a requinto on Paco web).
 Tuning of the Sanara style cinco y medio could

 be : e a d f'# b' (e'),